Kong/kong-dist-cloudformation/README.md

 | `CassandraOpsCenterAccess`  | `0.0.0.0/0`  | The IP address range that can access OpsCenter for Cassandra cluster management      |

-### Steps to launch a Kong stack on AWS cloud

-1. Create a key pair to access Cassandra instance.
-Move to next step if you want to use any existing key pair
+### Instructions:

+1. **Key Pairs**:

-2. Create a key pair to access Kong instances.
-Move to next step if you want to use any existing key pair
+    Create two sets of key pairs, one to access Cassandra instances & one for Kong instances. *Continue to next step if you want to use an existing key pair*

+3. **Choose a Region & VM Type**:

+    Choose the region closest to your API servers, and pick the virtualization type you'd like from the list of available [templates](#tempaltes) above.

-3. Select the region, the virtualization type and then click *"Launch Stack"*.
-You should see AWS cloudformation *"Select Template"* page
+    You should land on AWS Cloud Formation *"Select Template"* page

-4. You can change the stack name.
-Click next to move to *"Specify parameter"* page.
+4. **Parameters**:

-5. Fill in all the parameters details.
-If you chose to launch Kong with Cassandra you would be asked to fill in extra parameters to create a Cassandra cluster.
-Read description of field and enter the value for each field
+    Fill in all the parameters details.
+If you chose to launch Kong with Cassandra you would be asked to fill in extra parameters to create a Cassandra cluster. check the description of each field and provide appropriate values.

+5. **Option page**:

-6. Click next to move to *"Option page"*.
-Add Tags and other fields according to your requirements otherwise click *"Next"*
+    Add Tags and other fields according to your requirements.

-  - Note: The template is configured to add a *"Name"* tag to each relevant resource
+    **Note:** *The template is configured to add a "Name" tag to each relevant resource*

-7. Review the information for the stack.
-When you're satisfied with the settings, click *"Create"*
-8. AWS CloudFormation begins creating the resources that are specified in the template.
-To monitor the progress go to AWS CloudFormation console, select the stack in the list.
-In the stack details pane, click the *"Events"* tab to see the progress
+6. **Grab a Coffee!**:

-9. It will take several minutes *(~20 minutes)* to create the stack.
-Once the stack has a status of `CREATE_COMPLETE`, click on *"Output"* tab to get the proxy and Admin URL, it may take *60 seconds* more for links to become active
+    It will take several minutes *(~20 minutes)* to create the stack.
+Once the stack has a status of `CREATE_COMPLETE`, click on *"Output"* tab to get the proxy and Admin URL, it may take *60 seconds* more for links to become active.

+    **Note**: *To monitor the progress go to AWS CloudFormation console, select the stack in the list.
+In the stack details pane, click the "Events" tab to see the progress.*

+7. **Use Kong:**

+    Quickly learn how to use Kong with the [5-minute Quickstart](/docs/{{site.data.kong_latest.release}}/getting-started/quickstart).

 #### SSL Support

 You can install SSL Certificate on the Kong Load Balancer or use the SSl plugin on Kong to enable HTTPS support.